 Team Connection Program

-Designing and scaling in-person experiences that foster connection, collaboration, and belonging across a global organization
+Designing systems, rituals, and in-person experiences that foster connection, collaboration, and belonging across a global organization.

 Role: Experience Strategy & Design Lead